 Looking to change up your regular pancake recipe?
 Try these unbelievably good Healthy Banana Pancakes.

-Whole wheat muffins are a final idea I can suggest.
-Made with either White Whole Wheat Flour or Whole Wheat Pastry Flour and olive oil, they are a healthy alternative to traditional baked goods.
+Made with either White Whole Wheat Flour or Whole Wheat Pastry Flour and olive oil, these muffins are a healthy alternative to traditional baked goods.

 Store in the refrigerator or freezer for busy mornings when you are on the run and they will be a filling breakfast or snack for you and your family.

 Try this healthy twist on Quiche Lorraine.
 Made with healthier ingredients, it is filling and full of flavor.
 Serve for breakfast or with a leafy green salad for lunch.

 Feeding a group?
 These tasty Breakfast Burritos are made with sausage-flavored ground turkey, eggs and cheese.
 Drizzle with a Greek yogurt sauce for extra flavor.

 September 2021 Update: post updated with new images and recipe links.